-The Town of Bourne has implemented most of the housing strategies that were included in its 2005 Affordable Housing Plan that was approved by the state under former Planned Production requirements, many of which were highlighted for continuing in its 2014 HPP.
-The Town in fact has most of the building blocks this Housing of Production Program already in place, including local entities for undertaking the work and programs and projects underway.
+The Town of Bourne implemented most of the housing strategies that were included in its 2005 Affordable Housing Plan that was approved by the state under former Planned Production requirements, many of which were highlighted for continuing in its 2014 HPP.
+The Town in fact has most of the building blocks of this Housing Production Program already in place, including local entities for undertaking the work and programs and projects underway.